-José de Creeft was born in the small Catalan town of Guadalajara in 1884.
+José de Creeft was born in Guadalajara, Spain in 1884.
 His family moved to Barcelona, Spain, soon after he was born.
 When de Creeft was thirteen years old, his father died, and out of necessity the boy was apprenticed to a wood carver who worked in the local churches.
 The experience in the artist's workshop cemented de Creeft's decision to become an artist.
 He moved to Paris at the age of twenty-one and entered the Académie Julian, where he worked in a studio adjacent to those of Pablo Picasso and Juan Gris.
 In 1929 de Creeft immigrated to the United States.
 His female heads and figures helped to popularize direct stone carving, a skill he developed in the early 1920s that owed no small debt to his boyhood apprenticeship.

 National Museum of American Art (CD-ROM) (New York and Washington D.C.: MacMillan Digital in cooperation with the National Museum of American Art, 1996)